ankit-rathi/Decision-Intelligence/README.md

 ---

-# The Decision Intelligence Loop
+# The Decision Intelligence Engine

 ### How Data, AI, and Feedback Systems Turn Observations into Better Decisions